LeonardoSchmittK/laptopCss/readme.txt

-Making an pc using css and html.
+Making an pc using Sass, html, css and a tad of Javascript functions.